Swaraj-RC/alien-invasion-game/README.md

 # 👾 Alien Invasion Game

 A classic **Space Invaders–style game** built in **Python** using **Pygame**.
-This project is inspired by the book *Python Crash Course* and extended with custom tweaks.
+This project is inspired by the book *Python Crash Course* by *Eric Matthes* and extended with custom tweaks.

 ---